bipark/mac_ollama_client/README.md

 </div>

-# LLM Hippo
+# LLM-K

-LLM Hippo is a mac client app that allows you to connect to various LLM services including Ollama, LM Studio, Claude, and OpenAI.
-You can download and build the source code or download the LLM Hippo app from the [Apple App Store](https://apps.apple.com/us/app/mac-ollama-client/id6741420139).
+LLM-K is a mac client app that allows you to connect to various LLM services including Ollama, LM Studio, Claude, and OpenAI.
+You can download and build the source code or download the LLM-K app from the [Apple App Store](https://apps.apple.com/us/app/mac-ollama-client/id6741420139).

 ## Introduction

-LLM Hippo is a versatile client that supports multiple LLM platforms:
+LLM-K is a versatile client that supports multiple LLM platforms:
 - Ollama: Open source software for running LLMs locally
 - LM Studio: Local LLM platform with various model support
 - Claude: Anthropic's advanced AI model